rohitshelhalkar/jk-tech-frontend-angular-poc/README.md

 - **XSS Protection** - Angular's built-in sanitization
 - **CSRF Protection** - Implement CSRF tokens if needed

-## 🤝 Contributing

-1. Fork the repository
-2. Create a feature branch
-3. Make your changes
-4. Add tests for new functionality
-5. Ensure all tests pass
-6. Submit a pull request

-## 📄 License

-This project is licensed under the MIT License - see the LICENSE file for details.

-## 📞 Support

-For questions and support:
-- Create an issue in the repository
-- Review the troubleshooting section
-- Check the API documentation

-## 🎉 Acknowledgments

-- Angular team for the excellent framework
-- Angular Material for the beautiful UI components
-- NestJS team for the backend framework inspiration
-- Community contributors and testers

----

 **Built with ❤️ using Angular 17+ and Angular Material**